4-Chloromethcathinone

 4-Chloromethcathinone (also known as 4-CMC and clephedrone) is a stimulant drug of the cathinone class that has been sold online as a designer drug.

 4-CMC produces similar effects to mephedrone, and has been sold as an alternative in countries where mephedrone was scheduled.

 Adverse effects

 Short-term

 4-CMC produces similar side effects to mephedrone, including: increased blood pressure, tachycardia, hyperthermia, and anxiety.

 Neurotoxicity

 Its chemical structure closely resembles para-chloromethamphetamine, raising concerns about its potential to readily induce cell death of serotonergic neurons.
 However, no neurotoxicity of this kind has been found to occur, but studies involving mice do indicate that it is neurotoxic through other mechanisms, similarly to other cathinones.
 4-CMC is cytotoxic and induces oxidative stress, more so than 4-MMC.
+Moreover, β-keto substitution is thought to change cathinone structure activity relationships (SAR) and metabolism compared to amphetamines, leading to differences in pharmacology.